Logo Icon

 Prerequisites of Judgement Writing for Criminal Law

 If you don’t know the rules of chess, you can’t play it!
-Similarly, if you aren’t well-versed in legal acts, codes, and procedures, then writing a judgment might be a tough case for you in Judiciary Mains Exam.
+Similarly, if you aren’t well-versed in legal acts, codes, and procedures, then writing a judgment might be a tough case for you in the Judiciary Mains Exam.

 So, reading the following acts is of utmost importance.